aleshaleksey/fansys23/06-abilities.md

 **Type**: (Natural, Class B)

-**Description**: Use a combination of main and secondary action to shoot an extra projectile, at the expense of accuracy.
+**Description**: Use a combination of main and secondary action to shoot an extra projectile (or two if expending one SP die), at the expense of accuracy.

 **Action**: Declare "rapid shot" and expend "main action" and "secondary action" and make the usual number of ranged weapon attacks plus one, all with the appropriate penalty to the attack roll.
 (See table below)